programmfabrik/easydb-documentation/content/webfrontend/administration/base-config/janitor/_index.en.md

 Settings for purging deleted objects, user data and assets.

+> For general technical information about the Janitor, click [here](/en/technical/janitor).

 Time intervalls can be specified in minutes (with the suffix `'m'`), hours (with the suffix `'h'`) or days (with the suffix `'d'`).

 For example, 5 minutes would be written as `'5m'`, 24 hours could be written either as `'24h'` or `'1d'`.